All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 November 2010 was a shellacking for the Democrats.

-And it was independents and Republicans coming together to vote against Obama and his policies as often and as frequently as they could, and as far down the ballot as they could go.
+And it was independents and Republicans coming together to vote against Obama and his policies as often and as frequently as they could and as far down the battle as they could go.

-The over the weekend dingy Harry also called the Republicans in Congress obstructionists on steroids.
+Now, over the weekend, Dingy Harry also called the Republicans in Congress obstructionists on steroids.

-He obviously thinks that we have forgotten that he said just last week that no matter who the Republican nominee is, if he's elected, Harry Reed will not work with him.
+He obviously thinks that we have forgotten that he said just last week that no matter who the Republican nominee is, if he's elected, Harry Reid will not work with him.

 Harry Reid said, no, I'm not going to work with whoever.